smpavlenko/transaction-manager/README.md

 Project is compilable with Java 1.7 or later.

+To build project checkout and run `mvn clean install` in root folder

-The result 'target/RESTfulTransactionManager.war' file is deployable on application server(tested on Apache Tomcat 9.0.0.M10).
+The result `target/RESTfulTransactionManager.war` file is deployable on application server(tested on Apache Tomcat 9.0.0.M10).

+`TransactionManagerControllerTest` acceptance test is ignored because initially application is not yet deployed.
+To run those tests - build and deploy application on local application server and then remove `@Ignore` annotation from the test.

 ### The api spec looks like the following: